ingo/ingo.github.io/_recipes/chocolate_sorbet.md

 author: Double Rainbow
 category: Desserts
 description: An incredibly rich concoction, almost like eating frozen fudge.
 Once you try this recipe, you won't have to go searching any further.
+This chocolate sorbet recipe yields an ultra rich and intense frozen dessert with a fudge-like flavor and texture.
+Made with just a few ingredients like heavy cream and chocolate, each spoonful is akin to eating frozen fudge.
+The intense chocolate flavor will stop any dessert craving in its tracks.
+Once you try it, you won't need another chocolate sorbet recipe.
 image: chocolate_sorbet.jpg
 size: 1 quart
 source: http://www.amazon.com/Perfect-Scoop-Sorbets-Granitas-Accompaniments/dp/1580088082/ref=sr_1_1?ie=UTF8&s=books&qid=1230264322&sr=1-1